Gtindi/MyPortfolio/README.md

 ## For the Future

-If you can help us with these.
+If you can help me with these.
 Please don't hesitate to open a [pull request](https://github.com/Gtindi/MyPortfolio/pulls).

 -   Enable Dark Mode